← Back to 史記

 使

 In the summer of the twenty-sixth year, Duke Huan of Qi held a great assembly of feudal lords at Kui Qiu.
 Duke Xian of Jin was ill.
 He went after them, but had not yet arrived when he met the Zhou's steward Kong.
 Steward Kong said: 'Duke Huan of Qi is increasingly arrogant.
 He does not attend to virtue but attends to distant strategies.
 The feudal lords are not content.
 Lord, do not assemble.
 There is nothing you can do about Jin.'
-Duke Xian was also ill, and again returned home.
+Duke Xian was also ill and again returned home.
 When the illness became severe, he then told Xun Xi and said: 'I make Xi Qi my successor, but he is young in years.
-The various ministers will not submit.
+The ministers will not submit.
 I fear chaos will rise.
 Can you establish him?'
 Xun Xi said: 'I can.'
 Duke Xian said: 'What will serve as verification?'
 He replied and said: 'If the dead can revive and the living are not ashamed, that will serve as verification.'
-Thereupon they then entrusted Xi Qi to Xun Xi.
-Xun Xi became chancellor and controlled the state government.
-In the autumn ninth month, Duke Xian died.
+They then entrusted Xiqi to Xun Xi.
+Xun Xi became chancellor and controlled the government of the state.
+In autumn, in the ninth month, Duke Xian died.
 Li Ke and Pi Zheng desired to bring in Chong Er.
 With the three princes' followers making chaos, they told Xun Xi and said: 'Three resentments will rise, and Qin and Jin will help them.
 What will you do?'
 Xun Xi said: 'I cannot betray the former lord's words.'
-In the tenth month, Li Ke killed Xi Qi at the mourning place.
-Duke Xian had not yet been buried.
+In the tenth month, Li Ke killed Xiqi beside the mourning bier, before Duke Xian had been buried.
 Xun Xi was about to die for it.
 Someone said it would be better to establish Xi Qi's younger brother Dao Zi and tutor him.
 Xun Xi established Dao Zi and buried the Duke Xian.
-In the eleventh month, Li Ke assassinated Dao Zi in the court.
-Xun Xi died for it.
+In the eleventh month, Li Ke assassinated Daozi at court, and Xun Xi died for him.
 The gentleman said: 'The Shi says: 'A white gui's blemish can still be ground, but this word's blemish cannot be done.'
 This speaks of Xun Xi!
 He did not betray his words.'
 Initially, when Duke Xian was about to attack the Li Rong, the divination said 'teeth and fangs will become calamity'.
-When he broke the Li Rong and obtained Li Ji, he loved her.
-In the end this brought chaos to Jin.
+When he defeated the Li Rong and took Li Ji, he loved her, and in the end she brought disorder to Jin.

 37